temodi/sitebuildhelper/README.md

-Just a Sidebuild Tool (Jast) - (WARNING: Strongly in development stage :)
+Just a simple Site build helper - (WARNING: Strongly in development stage :)

 # What's this ?